- Do Kayak Paddles Typically Float?

-In the event that you do lose your paddle, having good floatation aids self and assisted rescues.
+If you do lose your paddle, having good floatation aids yourself and assisted rescues.
 Being able to swim after your paddle and secure it again is extremely helpful for solo reentries into your kayak.
 If you need to be rescued by other kayakers, having your paddle floating on the surface makes it easier for them to retrieve it for you once you are back in your boat.

 The Importance of Paddle Flotation: Lessons Learned from Real-Life Incidents